 We’re fortunate to have the splendor and garden grace of Mt.
 Cuba Center in our backyard.
-We’re even more fortunate to be sharing their new, sultry selection of Iris versicolor with the trade—welcome Iris ‘Purple Flame’.
+We’re even more fortunate to be sharing their new selection of Iris versicolor with the trade—welcome Iris ‘Purple Flame’.
 Discovered by a staff gardener along a pond edge on-property—this drumroll worth selection marches to its own beat as it vibrantly announces the return of spring.
 An extraordinary performer in Mt.
 Cuba’s gardens (and our trial evaluations as well!), we’ve been awed by the lasting impression of ‘Purple Flame’.
 Plant along the water's edge, where roots receive consistent moisture to achieve best early season color before foliage slowly transition to green.

 Plainly stated, it’s a show stopper.
 Beyond other Iris selections on the market, ‘Purple Flame’ has a richer, more intense cast to stems and flowers, yes.
 However, the true beauty lies in the irresistible foliage.
 Emerging in March, the purple flame-like foliage provides an unparalleled performance of vivid and intense eggplant purple foliage followed by an encore of rich and abundant flowers.